finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

     String code = "code_example"; // String | Code of the calendar
-    String fromEffectiveAt = "fromEffectiveAt_example"; // String | Where the effective window of dates should begin from String toEffectiveAt = "toEffectiveAt_example"; // String | Where the effective window of dates should end OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | AsAt the dates should be retrieved at List<String> idFilter = Arrays.asList(); // List<String> | An additional filter that will filter dates based on their identifer try {
+    String fromEffectiveAt = "fromEffectiveAt_example"; // String | Where the effective window of dates should begin from String toEffectiveAt = "toEffectiveAt_example"; // String | Where the effective window of dates should end OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | AsAt the dates should be retrieved at List<String> idFilter = Arrays.asList(); // List<String> | An additional filter that will filter dates based on their identifer try {
       ResourceListOfCalendarDate result = apiInstance.getDates(scope, code, fromEffectiveAt, toEffectiveAt, asAt, idFilter);